-The Human Resources Committee periodically reviews and determines Director compensation and benefits.
-The Committee determines compensation based on a review of comparable companies, alignment with the interests of shareholders and the advice of independent advisors.
+The Human Resources Committee periodically reviews and recommends to the Board the compensation and benefits for Directors.
+The Committee recommends compensation based on a review of comparable companies, alignment with the interests of shareholders and the advice of independent advisors.